Scholarships & Financial Support

 Knowles Science Teaching Foundation

-The Knowles Science Teaching Foundation is accepting applications for the 2013 cohort of Science and Mathematics Teaching Fellows.
 The Knowles Science Teaching Foundation was created by Janet H. and C. Harry Knowles in 1999 to cultivate and support exemplary science and mathematics high school teachers and develop the next generation of leaders in education.
+The Knowles Teaching Fellowship is an intensive and cohesive, five-year program that supports early-career, high school mathematics and science teachers in their efforts to develop teaching expertise and lead from the classroom.

 Georgia Intern Fellowships for Teachers